tuananohut/CPU-RayTracer/README.md

 ## Contributing
 Contributions and suggestions are welcome!
 Feel free to open issues or submit pull requests to improve this project.

+## Acknowledgements

+This project is heavily based on the Ray Tracing in One Weekend book series by Peter Shirley.
+The series is freely available online at [Ray Tracing in One Weekend](https://raytracing.github.io/) and has been an invaluable resource in my learning journey.

+Special thanks to:

+Peter Shirley, for making advanced rendering concepts accessible and approachable.